Hypermarket: Future

-Despite its success, the hypermarket business model may be under threat from online shopping and the shift towards customization according to analysts like Sanjeev Sanyal, Deutsche Bank's Global Strategist, until 2015.
+Despite its historical success, analysts such as Sanjeev Sanyal, former Deutsche Bank Global Strategist until 2015, have suggested that the hypermarket model may face challenges from online shopping and increasing demand for customized retail experiences.
 Sanyal has argued that some developing countries such as India may omit the hypermarket stage and directly go online.

 Warehouse club

 Another category of stores sometimes included in the hypermarket category are the membership-based wholesale warehouse clubs that are popular in North America, pioneered by Fedco and today including Sam's Club, a division of Walmart; Costco, in which Carrefour owned some shares from 1985 to 1996; BJ's Wholesale Club on the East Coast; and Clubes City Club in Mexico.
-In Europe, Makro (owned by METRO AG) leads the market.
+In Europe, Makro (owned by Metro AG) leads the market.

 However, warehouse clubs differ from hypermarkets in that they have sparse interior decor and require paid membership.
 In addition, warehouse clubs usually sell bigger packages and have fewer choices in each category of items.